Data Reshape

 Long to Wide

-Expand key-value data into columns (pivot).
+Convert Long format data to Wide format (pivot).
 Multiple rows are collapsed into a single row.

 Use this for the reverse of Wide to Long, or to arrange aggregated results into a tabular layout.